Manipulation: the Truth about Manipulative People

-Notice that manipulative people rarely take responsibility for their mistakes or even their life but even when they do it’s not genuine: they have no other choice than to take responsibility.
+Notice that manipulative people rarely take responsibility for their mistakes or their life but even when they do, it’s not genuine.
+They just have no other choice than to take responsibility.
 Manipulative people put blame on circumstances and other people but not themselves.

 Manipulative people never apologize genuinely

 Manipulative people don’t want to apologize because for them, they have done nothing wrong: they did just what they needed.
 Other people and their interests don’t bother them.
 However, sometimes there are situations when a manipulative person has to apologize to be able to continue to control and manipulate you.
 Never believe such people.
 They don’t feel guilt, they still think you’re a fool even if they smile at you and praise you.

 If you think that manipulative people are still humans just like you and it’s possible to change them – you are wrong, their brain is very different from brain of a normal person.
 You won’t change them unless they want to change.
 But as they don’t see a problem in their behavior – there’s little you can do.

 Manipulative people don’t want to solve problems.
 They want other people to solve their problems.
 A manipulative person will tell you everything about their troubles and suffering someone or something else is responsible for.
 As soon as you show empathy and start helping them, you are on their hook: you solve one problem – they create another one and so on.
 Moreover, the manipulative person may also blame you for not doing enough for them.
 At the same time, the person does nothing to solve their problems, they just keep creating more and more chaos turning your life into a stressful mess.

 Manipulative people choose sensitive or vulnerable people as their victims

 Sensitive people like empaths and vulnerable people like victims of abuse are much more likely to buy into a manipulative person’s tricks.